halfpintutopia/sudoku/README.md

 ## Remote Deployment

 *Before deploying, ensure a requirements.txt file in the project repository.*
 To create the requirements.txt file, run the following command from the terminal in the project.

+`pip freeze > requirements.txt`

 ### Deploying on Heroku

 1. Create or login into the Heroku account
 2. On the account's landing page, click "Create new app."
 3. Give the project a name and name the app
 4. Select Europe for the region and confirm by clicking "Create app."
 5. Click on the "Settings" tab
 6. Click "Reveal Config Vars" to add the following environment variables.
    Click "Add" after adding each key-value pair:
     - key: PORT; value: 8000
     - copy and paste any other json credentials that are required to connect to additional APIs
 7. Click "Add buildpack".
 Add the following in this order and click "Save changes"  for each selection:
     1. python
     2. nodejs
 8. Click on the "Deploy" tab
 9. Select GitHub and confirm
 10. Search for the name of the project's repository and click "Connect."